timfjord/AnyTest/README.md

 Please consult with [AnyTest.sublime-settings](https://github.com/timfjord/AnyTest/blob/main/AnyTest.sublime-settings) to check all available settings.

 There is also the `unittesting` runner and it should be used to test sublime packages with [UnitTesting](https://github.com/SublimeText/UnitTesting).
-Unfortunately, due to `UnitTesting` limitations there is no way to run tests for the current line.
+Unfortunately, due to `UnitTesting` limitations, there is no way to run tests for the current line.
 Using `unittesting` only makes sense with PyUnit test framework, so it is usually activated as:

 ```json